 Backcountry Skiing

 Backcountry skiing can be accessed throughout the area, including the shoreline of the reservoir, but several locations are worth noting.
-The Wolf Bay Trail is not groomed, (unless someone has gone before you on either snowshoes or skis), but you will have a great backcountry experience covering up to 8 kilometers (two-way) if you make it to the Wolf Bay Group Camp for lunch.
-Day-use does not require a permit at the Wolf Bay Group Camp; however, overnight stays at the group camp are restricted to organized school and scouting groups.
-You are prohibited from using the Wolf Bay Group Camp if a permitted group is already occupying the site for an overnight stay.
-Permitted groups must post their permit on the Wolf Bay Trail Sign Board at the beginning of the Wolf Bay Trail, located at the boat launch.
+The Wolf Bay Trail is not groomed, (unless someone has gone before you on either snowshoes or skis), but you will have a great backcountry experience covering up to 8 kilometers (two-way) if you make it to the Wolf Bay Campsite for lunch.

 Other backcountry skiing can be accessed from the Buzz Ryan Road.
 We suggest you know how to read a USGS topographic map, and know how to use a compass before venturing into backcountry areas.
 But if you decide to head into this remote area, you have a better chance of seeing evidence of the area's larger woodland wildlife, such as timber wolf, white-tailed deer, bear, and moose.
-Access to the Buzz Ryan Road Trailhead is located 23 miles north of Duluth, from Minnesota State Aid Highway No. 4, watching for the Buzz Ryan Road sign on the west side of the highway at a grove of 25 foot tall red (Norway) pine trees, then down the Buzz Ryan Road.
+Access to the Buzz Ryan Road Trailhead is located 23 miles north of Duluth, from Minnesota State Aid Highway No. 4, watching for the Buzz Ryan Road sign on the west side of the highway at a grove of tall red (Norway) pine trees, then down the Buzz Ryan Road.
 The Buzz Ryan Road is a dead-end, limited maintenance road, so please park well-off the road to allow others to pass unrestricted.
-Snow plowing is only done for a parking lot area at the beginning of the road.

 Mountain Biking